Harvard Law School Professor Charles Fried sees contracts in every aspect of daily life.

 “I’ve always wanted to have a layman’s understanding of contracts and I work in affordable housing,” she said.
 “It’s great to know that if you want to learn more, you can through HarvardX.
 We live in an amazing time, and it’s a great opportunity.”

-Although Fried’s HarvardX course “Contract Law: From Trust to Promise to Contract” began in late January, you may still sign up here.
+Although Fried’s HarvardX course “Contract Law: From Trust to Promise to Contract” began in late January.